Alejandra Mantiñan, Legend of the Tango

 In the meantime, Alejandra Mantiñan has founded several tango schools with their headquarters in Rome.
 There, specially trained teachers teach according to Alejandra's method of biomechanics.

-Alejandra Mantiñan and Leandro Palou dance to “Llorar por una Mujer”, Sexteto Milonguero live
+Alejandra Mantiñan and Leandro Palou dance live to “Llorar por una Mujer”, Sexteto Milonguero

 Women as leaders